-- 6. Number of probationary periods. - a) Students are limited to two probationary periods.
-A student whose behavioural or academic performance necessitates a third probationary period will be required to withdraw. - D. PROGRAM EXCLUSION/DISMISSAL (Refer to Policy 3400 Student Code of Conduct Rights and Responsibilities) - 1.
-An instructor may exclude a student from participating in a class, lab, field trip, shop session, or other learning opportunities for violating Policy 3400 or if s/he lacks appropriate personal protective equipment (PPE). - E. APPEAL (Refer to Policy 8400 Student Appeals for procedures and time lines)
+6. Number of probationary periods.

+- a) Students are limited to two probationary periods.
+A student whose behavioural or academic performance necessitates a third probationary period will be required to withdraw. - D. PROGRAM EXCLUSION/DISMISSAL (Refer to Policy 3400 Student Code of Conduct Rights and Responsibilities)

+An instructor may exclude a student from participating in a class, lab, field trip, shop session, or other learning opportunities for violating policy 3400 or if s/he lacks appropriate personal protective equipment (PPE) as required in the program outline.

+E. APPEAL (Refer to Policy 8400 Student Appeals for procedures and time lines)